According to a report from Verto it was found that more and more people are opting to switch to Mac. If you’re one of them, this post is for you.

 - In finder preferences, move to Sidebar tab and add your home folder in the sidebar that will have all the folder that lies on your mac, ALL.

-That is pretty much everything on finder to begin with, let’s change boats now.
+That is pretty much everything on finder, to begin with, let’s change boats now.

 Yes, it is QWERTY here, but the shortcuts are different.
-I found some of them unnecessary, some way too long and some pretty straightforward.
+I found some of them unnecessary, some way too long, and some pretty straightforward.

-But before that, let me make first make you feel home with shortcut keys.
+But before that, let me make first make you feel at home with shortcut keys.
 Unlike windows, you won’t find Alt, but here it is ‘option’.

 It’s just 2 weeks, and I’ve got used to these shortcut keys.

-With that said, let me share some of the most useful keyboard shortcuts on mac right away.
+With that said, let me share some of the most useful keyboard shortcuts on a mac right away.

 |switch between apps||command+tab|